umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 ### Summary of the Artefact

-The ABC News article discusses the 2024 dispute between Australia's eSafety Commissioner and X concerning access to graphic online content.
-The legal dispute became an important example of the difficulty governments can face when attempting to regulate content distributed through global internet platforms.
-The Week 9 workshop also used this case to demonstrate tensions between online safety, government regulation and the global nature of the Internet (Evans & Butler, 2024).
+According to the ABC News article, the legal conflict that emerged between Australia’s eSafety Commissioner and X in 2024 relates to the access to the explicit online content.
+The case illustrates how challenging it may be for governments to control the content of international platforms.
+The Week 9 workshop analyzed the situation to show the complicated web of relations between online security, state regulation, and the global nature of the Internet (Evans & Butler, 2024).

 ### Reflection and Justification

-I selected this artefact because it helped me understand that censorship is not simply about deciding whether harmful content should be removed.
-Government intervention may protect users from harmful material, but restrictions can also raise questions about freedom of expression and the limits of government authority.
+The reason for my choice of this artifact is that it has taught me that censorship is more than just deciding on whether to remove harmful content.
+The government has an important role in protecting users from dangerous content, but censorship also raises issues of freedom of speech and the government’s authority.

-“I learned that protecting people from harmful online content is important, but governments also need to consider freedom of expression when deciding what information should be restricted.”
+“I have learned the importance of protecting citizens from harmful content placed online but that it is also important for governments to take into account freedom of expression while making decisions on the restriction of content.”
-This matches the workshop's discussion of the tension between national regulation and global platforms.

 ---